Mt. Fuji Climbing Guide: 2025 Hiking Season & Trails

 The longest Gotemba Trail also requires about 10 hours to complete, with 7 hours for the ascent and 3 hours for the descent.
 Though there are fewer huts for booking, its gradual incline and sparse crowds make the trail relatively easy to climb.
 Remarkably, it was selected by the Emperor of Japan as his first route to the summit, which is why it is also known as the Prince's Route.

-How to Get to Those 5th Station
+How to Get There to Hike

 Yoshida Trail: Fuji-Subaru Line 5th Station